AhemOne/Thesis/readme.md

 | 1.                     |     |    |    |    |    |    |    |    |    |    |    |    |    |    |
 | 1.                     |     |    |    |    |    |    |    |    |    |    |    |    |    |    |
 | 1.                     |     |    |    |    |    |    |    |    |    |    |    |    |    |    |

+*TO DO:*
+This week:
+- build rig for testing motor
+  - test motor controller
+    - order new one if broken!
+  - need batteries!
+- design chassis
+- build chassis
+  - make chassis components
+  - assemble
+  - need to know how to CNC
+  - need aluminium

 note:
 - _Weeks marked in italic have passed_